 When young, it presents an elegant, pyramidal form that matures into a tree with beautiful horizontal layered branching.

 If planted in an open setting, the trunks of older trees often forks, and lateral branches remain along the main trunk very near the ground.
 Mature trees become less upright and formal and develop more of artistic look that is rounded or flattened.

-Soft-needled White Pines feature regular arrangements of long, bluish-green needles in bundles of five.
+These soft-needled pines feature regular arrangements of long, bluish-green needles in bundles of five.

-White Pine vigorous grower, so you can expect to see results quickly and enjoy your tree for a long time.
+They vigorous grower, so you can expect to see results quickly and enjoy your tree for a long time.
 When small, you could also use this tree as a Christmas tree, as many people enjoy this variety for just that purpose.

 There is a luscious fragrance that emits from the slow-moving resin.
 A clean, earthy forest fragrance will cover your landscape.